bcrowell/election/README.md

 election
 ========

-A very simple python 3 program that simulates a US presidential election and estimates probabilities.
-It can be used to estimate conditional or joint probabilities, such as the probability that Trump wins the presidential election while losing in Pennsylvania.
+This is very simple program that simulates a US presidential election and estimates various probabilities.
+The reason I wrote it is that, although professionals publish the results of much fancier models, I wanted to be able to estimate probabilities of more specialized things like the probability that Trump would win the presidential election while losing in Pennsylvania.

+The design of the model makes it useful in checking whether opinion A is consistent with opinion B. For example, on the prediction market predictit, people are currently (July 2020) saying that Biden has a 62% chance of winning the election, and a 76% chance of winning Pennsylvania.
+The model helps me confirm my hunch that one or the other of these opinions has to be wrong.
+I can adjust the amount of randomness in the model to reproduce one of these numbers, but not both at the same time.

+The model is not useful for predicting the popular vote (its expectation value or its probability distribution).
+It doesn't even have data on all the states --- small solid-red states are all lumped together, as are small solid-blue states.

 How the model works
 ===================